bruno-marques98/bruno-marques98/README.md

 This file is to show a little about my skills.
 I´m a developer since 2017 with a degree in Computer Science in Instituto Politécnico de Setúbal.

-Skills: REACT / JS / HTML / CSS / C / C# / ASP.NET MVC / Angular
+Skills: C# / JS / HTML / CSS / C / ASP.NET MVC / Angular

 - 🔭 I’m currently working on SAP UI5